 The adjustment of 0.1193% is needed to reflect the difference in the way LIBOR and Term SONIA work and to ensure the new rate performs in a similar way as LIBOR would’ve done over the term of your mortgage.
 This adjustment will be fixed at 0.1193% for the remaining term of your mortgage.

-We consider this will be a fair replacement rate and it is the revised methodology that the FCA are proposing be used to calculate LIBOR for a limited period after 31 December 2021.
+We consider this will be a fair replacement rate and it is the revised methodology that is being used to calculate LIBOR for a limited period after 31 December 2021.

 4. What is Term SONIA?